wjz224/FindCamps/README.md

-## Full-Stack Campsite Review Web Application (Aug 2024 – Oct 2024)
+## Full-Stack Campsite Review Web Application (Aug 2024 – November 2024)

 This is a full-stack web application as part of Colt Steele's Udemy Web Development Bootcamp, providing users with a platform to upload and review campgrounds.